Our Curriculum vision aims to emded our vision to make a difference and change lives for the better.Ā

-We aim to do this through our principles to Inspire Excellence, Challenge Potential and Empower Learning by ensuring the whole need of each child is met through a comprehensive programme that addresses their academic learning whilst also supporting those difficulties that arise from their autistic spectrum diagnosis.
+We aim to do this though our principles to Inspire Excellence, Challenge Potential and Empower Learning by ensuring the whole need of each child is met through a comprehensive programme that addresses their academic learning whilst also supporting those difficulties that arise from their autistic spectrum diagnosis.

 Our school curriculum is person centered and tailored to the needs of our autistic learners.
 The curriculum offers pathways for students to learn from personalised programmes that address the needs and difficulties as outlined within the DSM-5.
 The DSM-5 identifies these areas as;